 These major updates can take some time to reach your PC since Microsoft and PC manufacturers do extensive testing before fully rolling them out.
 Let’s take a look at what’s included in the latest version, how to find out what version you’re running, and how you can skip the wait and get the most recent version if you don’t already have it.

-The latest version of Windows 10 is the May 2019 Update.
-This is Windows 10 version 1903, and it was released on May 21, 2019.
-This update was codenamed “19H1” during its development process, as it was released in the first half of 2019.
-It was originally supposed to be called the April 2019 Update but was delayed by a month.
+The latest version of Windows 10 is the November 2019 Update.
+This is Windows 10 version 1909, and it was released on November 12, 2019.
+This update was codenamed “19H2” during its development process, as it was released in the second half of 2019.

 How to Check if You Have the Latest Version